'I love this place.' Brandon Wu, one of the top amateurs in golf, is ready for next month's U.S. Amateur in Pinehurst.

 Wu, who was born in Danville, Calif., will play next week in the Open Championship at Royal Portrush Golf Club in Northern Ireland and then is scheduled to play in two more tournaments before the U.S. Amateur.

 The U.S. Amateur will be played Aug.
 12-18 at Pinehurst Resort.
-It is the third time the resort has played host to the tournament.
+It’s the third time the resort has played host to the tournament.
 The previous two times were in 1962 and 2008.

 For those hoping to qualify for the Walker Cup team, the U.S. Amateur places a lot on the line.